daoson12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. John Doe
 Write a script that sets the mode of the file hello to this:
 . the file hello will be in the working directory
-. you are not allowed to use commas for this script
+. you are not allowed to use commas for this script.
+10. Look in the minor
+Write a script that sets the mode of the file hello the same as olleh's mode.
+.
+The file hello will be in the working directory
+.
+The file olleh will be in the working directory